unccv/uncc_course_overview/readme.md

 ## Schedule
-Detailed course schedule is [here](https://docs.google.com/spreadsheets/d/1Odz1PMNrHdAFfWSJayRSEljyJ9PSdUEaggp9TOE22x0/edit?usp=sharing).
-The course is broadly broken into 6 modules and 1 semester-long group project.
+Detailed course schedule is [here](https://docs.google.com/spreadsheets/d/1vaSnRjFRFxqtv-1R-1NJgjqrogtyfTaLCxOsyutSzHw/edit?usp=sharing).
+The course is broadly broken into 7 modules and 1 semester-long group project.

-## My Hopes for You
+## My Goals for You

 Upon successful completion of this course, you should be able to: